suyash-thakur/stopnc/README.md

 2. Open the dropdown by clicking on the profile icon at top right of the navigation bar.
 3. Select `become a blogger`
 4. Write your blog using the editor
-5. Upload some relevant images
+5. Upload some relevant images or videos
 6. Click on `save` to publish your blog.

 ## How to edit your profile